 What network is Ting Mobile on?

 Ting Mobile operated on the T-Mobile network until the company was purchased by Sprint.
-Now, Ting customers use the national Spring network.
+Now, Ting customers use the national Sprint network.

 Should you switch to Ting Mobile?